Atul5488/IBMiRain/README.md

 # IBMiRain
-It is for Test of IBMi code
+It is for Test of IBMi codes
+In this repository we are trying to learn the new things